Fire doors are an important part of a building’s fire protection system because they allow for rapid egress during emergencies.

 Preventing The Spread Of Fire

-We received many phone calls with this question: “What material are fire doors made of, and what are their components”?
+We receive many phone calls with questions like: “What materials are fire doors made of?” and “What are their components?”

 FAQ Fire Rated Doors

 How can I find out more about an existing fire door?

 Each fire door comes with a permanent label that must remain legible.
 The door and frame include information about the manufacturer, length of time the component is designed to resist fire, and whether the opening is to be equipped with fire exit hardware.
 This is vital because some fire doors are designed to be closed at all times.
 However, fire doors in high traffic locations such as schools, hospitals, offices and large public buildings are designed to stay open under normal circumstances.

 For the convenience of building occupants, can fire doors be held open in a code-compliant manner?

 Fire doors must be closed during a fire to block off parts of the building and prevent the spread of smoke and flames.
 The intent is to protect the means of egress and allow building occupants time to evacuate safely.
 If fire doors are physically blocked or wedged open, they will not be able to do their job and protect the building and its occupants.
 For this reason, many fire doors will be labeled with the statement: “KEEP CLOSED”.